djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-automation/assets/hands_on_lab_banking_automation.md

 ![Create New Agent](images/i7.png)

-- Upload the `account_balance_check-wxo.json` which will be provided by the instructor.
+- Upload the `account_balance_check-wxo.json` and `money_transfer-wxo.json`, which will be provided by the instructor.

 ![Create New Agent](images/i9.png)